sbal13/regex-finder/README.md

 ## Thought Process

+I realize that most of the rules specified by the prompt have much simpler solutions in isolation of each other.
+However I wanted to push this both achieve better scability and challenge my knowledge of regex syntax.

 In making this application, the my primary concern was scalability.
 The rules and queries presented in the prompt represented only a small subset of possiblities for rules, and it would be impossible to account for all possible things that people would want to find (e.g. emails, dates, names, strings, words) and all possible ways to find them (e.g. through, preceding, following) in the first run.
 The idea was to make this application scalable in the sense that rules and queries should be able to be easily added as time goes on.

 The idea was to categorize the words of the rules into three groups: